zkpservices/zkpservices/site/docs/zkp.edited.md

 3. **Supply chain**

 The supply chain industry has a universal trust issue.
 Many bad actors in this world consistently succeed in taking advantage of consumers.
-In contrast, many good actors want to better the world with ethical and sustainable practices.
+In contrast, many great actors want to better the world with ethical and sustainable practices.

-Both need checks and balances in place to provide complete transparency across a product's history.
-ZKP can accomplish just that without revealing unnecessary company or manufacturer trade secrets.
+Both need checks and balances in place to provide complete transparency across a product's history - ZKP can accomplish just that without revealing unnecessary company or manufacturer trade secrets.

 Take, for instance, the following scenarios: